 Step 11: Copper Loss

 In a transformer, copper loss is a function of AC and DC resistances.

 Step 12: Temperature Rise

 Temperature rise is important for overall circuit reliability.
-Staying below a given temperature insures that wire insulation is valid, that nearby active components do not go beyond their rated temperature, and overall temperature requirements are met.
+Staying below a given temperature ensures that wire insulation is valid, that nearby active components do not go beyond their rated temperature, and overall temperature requirements are met.
 Thermal runaway can occur causing the core to heat up to its Curie temperature resulting in a loss of all magnetic properties and catastrophic failure.
 Total loss is measured in watts and surface area is in cm2.

 Transformer construction has a large effect on the leakage inductance of the primary winding.
-Leakage inductance leads to the voltage spike at turn off the semiconductor switch, so minimizing the leakage inductance will result in a lower voltage spike and lower or even no requirement for the snubber circuit on the primary.
+Leakage inductance leads to a voltage spike at turn off of the semiconductor switch, so minimizing the leakage inductance will result in a lower voltage spike and lower or even no requirement for the snubber circuit on the primary.

 The following techniques are used to minimize leakage inductance:

-- Transformer windings should always be concentric i.e. on top of each other to maximize the coupling, for this reason split and multi-section bobbins should not be used.
+- Transformer windings should always be concentric i.e. on top of each other to maximize the coupling, for this reason, split and multi-section bobbins should not be used.